carsonfarmer/blog/content/blog/tutorial_1_statistical_modeling_introduction.md

 {% notebook tutorial_1_statistical_modeling_introduction.ipynb %}

-As I put more of these tutorials online, you should be able to access them easily by [clicking][category] or searching for the relavant category:
+As I put more of these tutorials online, you should be able to access them easily by [clicking][category] or searching for the relevant category:
 "Statistical Modeling for Python".

 [category]: http://www.carsonfarmer.com/category/statistical-modeling-for-python.html